RenukaPanigrahi5/FinalProject/README.md

 Activity Log:
 The history of diet and exercises of an person.

-Sharing with friends :
+My friends:
-User can share their log with friends.
+User can share their activites with their friends.

+About:
+About the fitness app.

 ## ProjectSetUp

-This Fitness App uses Nodejs, Express.js, Passport jwt for authentication and MongoDb
+This Fitness App uses Nodejs, Express.js, Passport jwt, vuejs[client]for authentication and MongoDb as database.

 To start the MongoDb